 Mergers and Acquisitions

-Normally a fairly acquisitive company, Juniper put away its pocketbook in 2014.
+Normally a fairly acquisitive company, Juniper put away its pocketbook in 2015 and 2014.
 Its practice has been to use acquisitions to supplement its internal product development efforts and enter new markets.
 In late 2013 it agreed to purchase WANDL, which provides software for design and management of next-gen multi-layer networks.
 In 2012 it bought Web security software developer Mykonos for about $80 million in cash to expand its selection of network security products.
 Later that year it bought networking software firm Contrail Systems for $92 million in cash and stock.